-Join storyteller and musician Emmanuela Yogolelo for a family-friendly performance.
+Families joined storyteller and musician Emmanuela Yogolelo for a storytelling, singing and music performance.

-This interactive performance uses music and storytelling to gently explore climate change and its links to colonialism, race, and migration.
+The interactive performance used music and storytelling delighted family audiences and gently explored climate change and its links to colonialism, race, and migration.

 “Many rains/moons ago, where I come from people use to come together most evenings and before bedtime, under a tree or around a fire, to listen to adults telling stories and learn.
 Some evenings, a grandmother would be the storyteller.
 She could start her story with a song, and where I come from, music is communal and participative, so everyone would join in with singing, percussion, or dance.”

 “I can tell you straight away something is happening with Mother Nature, something has been done to the environment.
 Just like those people in the past, you can hear our personal experiences of climate change from a justice point of view and join in the story.”